JeeWeetje/iot-workshop/IoTPatformMonitoring.md

     ![alt tag](img/Monitoring/azure-resource-groups.png)

-2. Select the ResourceGroup `IoTWorkshoprg`.
+2. Select the ResourceGroup `IoTWorkshop-rg`.
 It will open a new blade with all resources in this group
-3. Select the Azure Stream Analytics job eg. `IoTWorkshopsa`.
+3. Select the Azure Stream Analytics job eg. `IoTWorkshop-sa`.
 At this moment there should be an Input source and Output sink already, from previous workshops.
 4. Select `Inputs`
 5. Select `Add`.
 A dialog to add a new input is shown

     ![alt tag](img/Monitoring/azure-portal-add.png)

 6. Enter `hubmoninput` as Input alias
 7. Select IoT Hub as Source.
-Because we have only one IoT Hub in our account, all other fields are automatically filled in with the right IoT Hub, 'IoTWorkshopih'
+Because we have only one IoT Hub in our account, all other fields are automatically filled in with the right IoT Hub, 'IoTWorkshop-ih'
 8. Make one other change: alter the Endpoint to `Operations monitoring`

     ![alt tag](img/Monitoring/mon07.png)